Sameer-Malik20/Stealth-VPN-Your-Own-VPN/README.md

 ## 📄 License
 This project is for educational and privacy-advocacy purposes.
 MIT License.

-Developed with ❤️ for the Privacy Community.
+Developed with ❤️ Sameer Malik.